-A boat voyage, dolerite spires and 37,000 years of history form part of the Three Capes Lodge Walk experience.
+A boat voyage, dolerite spires and 37,000 years of history form part of the Three Capes Signature Walk experience.
 Guests settle in each evening to our architecturally-designed in-park lodges and enjoy Tasmania’s finest eats and drinks on this 46km walking adventure over four days.

 Tasmanian Walking Company is the only guided walking company authorised by the Tasmanian Parks & Wildlife Service to offer the Three Capes Track and stay within the national park each night.